Guide to risks

 Things to think about before putting capital at risk

-With any investment, people hope it will go up in value, or at least preserve what they already have.
-However, its value, or the income they receive from it, could go down.
+Often investors look for growth in the value of their investment or regular income to be generated from it.
+However, the value of an investment, and any income from it, can go down as well as up.
 This means investors may get less back from their investment than they put in.
 Investors should always remember that the way an investment has performed in the past is not a guide to how it will perform in the future.

 Different types of investment involve different types and levels of risk.
-So it’s important that your clients build a portfolio of investments which reflect their tolerance for risk over the timeframe they’re planning to invest for.
+So it’s important to build a portfolio of investments which reflect the tolerance for risk over the investment timeframe.